yirzhou/UVa/CF/README.md

 - 1352G
 - **1526C** (very simple and beautiful solution in the end)
 - 1358C (draw the diagram and figure out paths where the current path is longer by 1 than its previous path)
+- 1334C (think about the additional bullets required if we do NOT kill its previous one)